dotnet-foundation/projects/readme.md

 Health criteria is designed to be measurable and is based on publicly accessible metrics which can be used to evaluate the health and maturity of a project on an ongoing basis.
 Metrics are based on values which can be readily obtained by anyone from GitHub and Nuget.

--Age (based on the date on the LICENSE file in the repository or a date provided by the maintainer)
+- Age (based on the date on the LICENSE file in the repository or a date provided by the maintainer)

--Stars
+- Stars

--Watchers
+- Watchers

--Forks
+- Forks

--Used By
+- Used By

--Commits
+- Commits

-  -Issues Open
+  - Issues Open

-  -Issues Closed
+  - Issues Closed

-  -Pull Requests Open
+  - Pull Requests Open

-  -Pull Requests Closed
+  - Pull Requests Closed

--Branches
+- Branches

--Packages
+- Packages

--Releases
+- Releases

--Contributors
+- Contributors

--Nuget Package Downloads
+- Nuget Package Downloads

 There are no specific metrics levels or calculations which have been defined to judge the health of a project.
 Rather, the Project Committee utilizes the various metrics to make a relative determination of whether a project meets the health requirements.
 The Project Committee makes recommendations on a project's health to the Board of Directors.
 The Board of Directors has the right to approve or deny a project's health.
 Metrics will be gathered each month by the Project Committee so that trends can be analyzed to determine the ongoing vitality of a project.